winfredselwyn/jekyll-now/_posts/2016-12-18-shoutem-ui-exponent.md

 # Steps for getting @shoutem/ui working with Exponent #

-For an unidentified reason , yarn and npm are unable to add @shoutem/ui to package.json on a Windows machine.
+For an unidentified reason, yarn and npm are unable to add @shoutem/ui to package.json on a Windows machine.
 Here's how to use the UI toolkit

 ## Windows ##